NayrBrandt/Ritly-the-URL-randomizer/README.md

-##Ritly

-You are going to build an app similar to Bitly, called Ritly.
-The challenge is going to be understanding the flow of control in a Rails app.
+A URL shortener just like Bit.ly to practice the control flow of Rails.